CodeGoat-dev/SecureMe/readme.md

 **Goat - SecureMe** is a DIY security system that offers advanced functionality using simple and affordable hardware.
 Perfect for hobbyists and beginners, it provides a customizable solution for personal or property security.

-With features like motion detection, network connectivity, and a web interface, SecureMe ensures you can monitor and manage your system effortlessly.
+With features like motion detection, sound detection, network connectivity, and a web interface, SecureMe ensures you can monitor and manage your system effortlessly.
 Whether you’re protecting a room, a bag, or any valuable item, SecureMe is your portable guardian.

 With its open source nature, SecureMe can be adapted to your specific needs.
 Whether you want to adjust pin assignment or support a new sensor, the power is in your hands.